syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 * The Match function does not distinguish between uppercase and lowercase when searching.
 * When the Match function does not find a match, it returns #N/A error.
 * match_type is optional.
-The Match Function assumes match_type as 1 when the parametter is omitted.
+The Match Function assumes match_type as 1 when the parameter is omitted.
 * When the match_type parameter is 0 and a text value, then you can use wildcards in the value parameter.

 Where,